 - Production of antibodies by white blood cells or lymphocytes.

 - Destruction of foreign bodies by Natural Killer cells.

-- Establish a mechanism of tolerance during pregnancy so that the mother's immune system does not identify the baby as a foreign body and reject it.
+- Establishing a mechanism of tolerance during pregnancy so that the mother's immune system does not identify the baby as a foreign body and reject it.

-Currently, more than 80 autoimmune diseases are known in humans and are, moreover, we know that they are more common in women than in men.
+Currently, more than 80 autoimmune diseases are known in humans and are also more common in women than in men.

 Depending on the organ or system of the body affected, autoimmune diseases can be classified as follows:

 - these are specific pathologies of an organ, i.e. they only affect a specific organ.
 For example, celiac disease is a type of autoimmune disease that affects the small intestine.